mbwolff/WVTM/README.md

 The following command will produce an interesting variation on Baudelaire's prose poem _Enivrez-vous_:

 ```
-./modulateText.py maladroit aisé FlaubertBovary01.txt > FlaubertBovary01module.txt
+./modulateText.py maladroit adroit FlaubertBovary01.txt > FlaubertBovary01module.txt
 ```

 ### A quick explanation of what's under the hood

 [Vector space models of vocabularies offer promising techniques for exploring the semantic relationships between words](http://bookworm.benschmidt.org/posts/2015-10-25-Word-Embeddings.html).
-Using [gensim](https://radimrehurek.com/gensim/models/word2vec.html) to build such a model, the code presented here takes a pair of words (e.g. "homme" and "femme") and a given text as parameters to generate a new text.
+Using [gensim](https://radimrehurek.com/gensim/models/word2vec.html) to build such a model, the code presented here takes a pair of words (e.g. "homme" and "femme") and a given text as parameters to generate a new text based on computationally derived analogies.
 Each word in the original text is replaced by a word that is "most similar" to it according to the word pair.
 For instance, if "roi" is a word in the original text, it would be replaced like this:

 ```
 >>> model.most_similar(positive=['femme', 'roi'], negative=['homme'], topn=1)